cakephp/docs/en/core-libraries/caching.rst

 in the cache, re-reading the stored resource from the cache is much cheaper than accessing the remote resource.

-Caching in CakePHP is primarily facilitated by the :php:class:`Cache` class.
+Caching in CakePHP is primarily facilitated by the ``Cache`` class.
 This class provides a set of static methods that provide a uniform API to dealing with all different types of Caching implementations.
 CakePHP comes with several cache engines built-in, and provides an easy system